 - Large GPUs might obscure the chipset fan

 The ASUS TUF series continues to offer a great amount of performance and features for an affordable price.
-When you build a system around the Ryzen 9 5900X, you can’t go with the cheapest board on the market, but this one offers the right balance between features and price.
+If you are building a system with the Ryzen 9 5900X, but are on a tight budget, this motherboard offers the right balance between performance, feature set, and price.
 That said, the design might not be for everyone because of the yellow accents combined with the all-black PCB.

-The TUF X570-Plus supports 128GB of RAM that you can overclock up to 5100MHz.
-With high-quality VRMs and active chipset cooling, you can enjoy your 5900X CPU to the fullest.
+Speaking of performance and features, the TUF X570-Plus supports 128GB of RAM that you can overclock up to 5100MHz.
+With high-quality VRMs and active chipset cooling, you can utilize your 5900X CPU to the fullest.
 The board also comes with eight SATA ports and plenty of USB 3.2 ports, so you shouldn’t worry about connectivity and storage.

-In essence, this board is for any gamer who wants to get the most out of their Ryzen 9 processor without spending a fortune.
+In essence, the ASUS TUF GAMING X570-PLUS (Wi-Fi) is the best budget motherboard for the Ryzen 9 5900X.
+This is especially true for gamers who want to get the most performance out of their Ryzen 9 processor without spending a fortune.
 It’s future-proof, it’s great for overclocking, and it even includes a WiFi module.

 Gigabyte X570 AORUS Pro Wi-Fi